opencaesar/opencaesar.github.io/_papers/2022-10-08-Building-a-Semantic-Layer-for-Early-Design-Trade-Studies.md

 annotation described in [5].

 ![](../assets/img/isse-2022/Figure5.png)
 Figure 5. shows the same Regional Aircraft after it has been extracted from TWC and converted from OML into an OWL individual.

-Fig. 4.
-Regional Aircraft System Model
-Fig. 5.
-Regional Aircraft in Protege

 As depicted it has the same attributes as in the Block Definition Diagram (BDD) but now with its relations to the